wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

-provide you with a simulation app and accompanying practice questions thereafter. **If you find this content too difficult or are missing key knowledge, you may want to review the previous modules, and in particular the [Multi Core Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing).**
+provide you with a simulation app and accompanying practice questions thereafter. **If you find this content too difficult or are missing key knowledge, you may want to review the previous modules**.
+In particular, many concepts come from the [Single Core Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/single_core_computing) and the [Multi Core Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing).

-The app below simulates the execution of our example workflow on a computer with 1 or more 50 GFlop/sec cores and 16 GB of RAM.
+The app below simulates the execution of the example workflow in Figure 1 on a computer with 50 GFlop/sec cores and 16 GB of RAM.
 Attached to this computer is a disk.
 The app allows you to pick the number of cores and the disk read/write bandwidth.

 As these pedagogic modules increase in complexity and sophistication, the number of execution options also increases.
-The example workflow above is designed to have an execution relatively constrained in terms of the number of execution options.
+The example workflow above is designed to have an execution that is relatively constrained in terms of the number of execution options.
 But we still need to specify some aspects of the execution strategy simulated by the app:

-  - A core never runs more than one task at time;
+  - A core never runs more than one task at time (this is because, as in all previous modules, we disallow time-sharing of cores);
   - When there is not enough free RAM on the computer, tasks cannot be started;
   - When there are multiple ready tasks, they are started on cores in lexicographical order (i.e., "task2" would start before "task3");
   - When two ready tasks are started they immediately read their input files.
-For instance, if task 2 and task 3 are ready and can both run simultaneously (enough cores, enough RAM), they do start at the same time and read their input files simultaneously (splitting the disk bandwidth equally).
+For instance, if task2 and task3 are ready and can both run simultaneously (enough cores, enough RAM), they do start at the same time and read their input files simultaneously.
+The important point here is that these tasks then split the disk bandwidth equally.

 <div class="ui accordion fluid app-ins">
   <div class="title">